 Insurance companies can complicate matters too.
 Your employer may carry Workers’ Compensation insurance.
 If so, the insurance company might try to coax you into a settlement that ultimately offers less than you truly deserve.
 In other cases, your claim might be altogether denied (often unfairly).

 Workers are then left with something of a mystery about how to properly proceed in the aftermath of a workplace accident.
 Where do you turn?
 What forms do you file?
 Are certain steps more strategically advantageous than others?
 How can you get answers?
 What are your rights?

-At the Law Offices of Michael A. DeMayo ®, we understand how frustrating and intimidating it can be to deal with a workplace injury.
-The system is not easy to navigate, and you can’t necessarily rely on your employer or their representatives to fairly guide you along the way.
+At DeMayo Law Offices, we understand how frustrating and intimidating it can be to deal with a workplace injury.
+The system is not easy to navigate and you can’t necessarily rely on your employer to guide you.
 Your best interests are not theirs.